-The Volcanoes Park is part of a contiguous 433 km² Trans frontier conservation unit that also includes the Virunga National Park and Mgahinga National Park, which protects the DRC and Ugandan sectors of the Virunga respectively.
+The Volcanoes national Park is part of a contiguous 433 km² Trans frontier conservation unit that also includes the Virunga National Park and Mgahinga National Park, which protects the DRC and Ugandan sectors of the Virunga respectively.
 The three national parks are managed separately today.
 At the time of independence, Rwanda’s new leaders confirmed that they would maintain the gorillas, which were already known internationally, despite the pressing problem of overpopulation.

 Parc Volcano’s Key Species

 The park reopened to tourism in June 1993, but it was evacuated in April 1994 because of the genocide.
 Later in 1995, it once again reopened to tourism, only to close again a few months later.
 Gorilla tracking was finally resumed on a permanent basis in July 1999, when the number of tourists visiting the Virungas had increased rapidly.
 More details about gorillas and gorilla-tracking follow later in this section.
 Gorillas and golden monkeys aside, primates are poorly represented by comparison with other forests in Rwanda and Western Uganda.
 Little information is available regarding the current status of other large mammals, but 70-plus species have been recorded in Uganda’s neighbouring Mgahinga National Park, most of which probably only occur in the larger Rwanda section of the Virungas.
 Elephants and buffalo are still quite common; judging by the amount of spoor encountered on forest trails, but are very timid and infrequently observed.
 Also, present are giant forest hogs, bush pigs, bushbuck, black-fronted duikers, spotted hyenas, and several varieties of small predators.
 Recent extinctions, probably as a result of deforestation, include the massive yellow-backed duiker and leopard.